bytex-solutions/snamp/docs/configuration.md

 Some Resource Connectors and Adapters supports explicit configuration of its internal thread pool.
 All related configuration parameters are optional therefore you may specify some of them.
 But you should take into account the following restrictions:
 * `minPoolSize` must be less than `maxPoolSize`
 * If `queueSize` is not specified explicitly then SNAMP component uses unlimited capacity of the queue
-* It is not recommended to set `keepAliveTime` to zero due to performance penalties
+* Setting `keepAliveTime` to zero is not recommended due to performance penalties
 * If `priority` is not specified then SNAMP uses default OS priority for threads in pool
-* `priority` must be is in range _1..10_.
-Note that _1_ is the lowest priority.
+* value ща `priority` must lie in the interval _1..10_, where _1_ is the lowest priority.

 ## Configuring OSGi
-All configuration files located in `<snamp>/etc` directory.
+All configuration files are located in `<snamp>/etc` folder.
 These files supply a low-level access to Apache Karaf configuration.

 ### Logging
-Apache Karaf and SNAMP logs located in `<snamp>/data/log` folder.
-You can configure log rotation, severity level and other logging settings using the following configurations files in `<snamp>/etc` directory:
+Apache Karaf and SNAMP logs are located in `<snamp>/data/log` folder.
+You can configure log rotation, severity level and other logging settings using the following configurations files in `<snamp>/etc` folder:
 * `org.ops4j.pax.logging.cfg` - initial log configuration (appenders, levels, log message format)
 * `java.util.logging.properties` - advanced configuration properties for standard Java logging.
-It is not recommended to change this file
+Changing this file is not recommended.
 * `org.apache.karaf.log.cfg` - display configuration of the log records in the shell console

 See [Karaf Log Configuration](http://karaf.apache.org/manual/latest/users-guide/log.html) for more details.